-The wording of the current text of the former paragraph 7.6.2.1.4. is transferred to a new paragraph 7.6.2.2.5. addressing the vehicles of Classes A and B.
+The informal group considered opportune to extend to vehicles of Classes I, II and III the possibility of a service door in the rear face of the vehicle.
+The wording of the current text of paragraph 7.6.2.1.4. is transferred to a new paragraph 7.6.2.2.5. addressing the vehicles of Classes A and B.

-Paragraph 7.6.2.2. (new)
+Paragraph 7.6.2.2. (former)